Gordon999/PiVideoer3/README.md

 A python script to continuously capture Videos from Pi v1,2,3 , HQ or GS cameras , Arducam OWLSIGHT or HAWKEYE 64MP AF camera, Arducam 16MP AF camera or Waveshare imx290-83 camera, still captures triggered by motion , external trigger or manually.
 Uses Raspberry OS BULLSEYE or BOOKWORM (for BOOKWORM switch to X11 not Wayland) and Picamera2.

-for arducam cameras follow their installation instructions eg. https://docs.arducam.com/Raspberry-Pi-Camera/Native-camera/64MP-Hawkeye/
+For arducam cameras follow their installation instructions eg. https://docs.arducam.com/Raspberry-Pi-Camera/Native-camera/64MP-Hawkeye/

 The waveshare imx290-83 IR filter can be switched (camera 1 connected to gpio26,pin37, camera2 connected to gpio19,pin35) based on sunrise/sunset or set times.
 IR light can be controlled by gpio13,pin33 (interface required).

+Pi4 or Pi5 recommended.

 Set your location, and hours difference to utc time in the script.

 On a Pi5 allows switching of 2 cameras based on sunrise/sunset or set times.

-The idea is to put a normal camera on cam0 and a Noir camera on cam1, or a waveshare imx290-83 on cam 0 and allow it to switch the Ir filter
+The idea is to put a normal camera on cam0 and a Noir camera on cam1, or a waveshare imx290-83 on cam 0 and allow it to switch the IR filter

 If you only have a single camera with ir filter you could change the ir light for a normal light for night use.
 You can also set it to stop recording at sunset or user set time.

-It will capture videos at 25fps at 1920 x 1080 (can be changed in the script), or on a GS camera 1456 x 1088.
+It will capture videos at 30fps at 1280 x 720 (can be changed in the script), or on a GS camera 1456 x 1088.

 ## Screenshot